 Getting into Football Manager can be really tough if you’ve never played it before.
-Whilst you may understand how football works, understanding how football works in a game’s match engine and how to get started in FM is quite different.
+Whilst you may understand how football works, understanding how football works in a game’s match engine and how to begin in Football Manager is quite different.

-Whatever it is you may be struggling with, this beginners guide to FM will walk through key areas of the game, including how to setup Football Manager, getting started with tactics and preparing for pre-season.
+Whatever it is you may be struggling with, this beginners guide to Football Manager will walk through key areas of the game, including how to setup Football Manager, getting started with tactics and preparing for pre-season.

-We can’t guarantee you won’t get sacked though, as every game save is completely different – that’s the beauty of football manager.
+We’ll try to make sure you don’t get the sack as a new manager, but every game save is completely different and poses different challenges – that’s the beauty of football manager.

 Get your team tracksuit on and we’ll dig in…